 Make sure to bring back some souvenirs from the Kingdom.
 Jewelry, clothing, shoes, pottery, and keepsakes are among the goods you’ll find at the festival’s many shops.

-Most visitors arrive between 11 a.m. and 2 p.m., so to avoid long lines, try to arrive early so you can be at the gate when the King and Queen declare the festival open with the cannon at 9 a.m.
-Alternatively, arrive after 2 p.m. and stay for our Royal Fireworks Show sponsored by Top Dog Fireworks.
+Most visitors arrive between 11 a.m. and 2 p.m.
+To avoid long lines, try to arrive early so you can be at the gate when the King and Queen declare the festival open with the cannon at 9 a.m.
+Alternatively, arrive after 2 p.m. and stay for the Royal Fireworks Show sponsored by Top Dog Fireworks.